Nearly seven out of ten shopping carts are abandoned.

 As conversion rate optimisation experts, we know a thing or two about encouraging visitors to make a purchase.
 Let’s take a look at 10 ways you can prevent shoppers from abandoning their baskets.

-Want to know more about basket abandonment before diving into prevention strategies?
+Want to know more about cart abandonment before diving into prevention strategies?
 Take a look at our guide.

 1. Simplify your checkout process